|

 A further consideration is the ability to recycle or reuse the medium again.
 This will depend on a number of factors from the amount the material degrades to the ease with which it can be washed and sterilized to avoid any possible pathogen or disease transfer.

 How effective and efficient the growing medium that you choose will be will largely depend on all of these traits and attributes.
 Before you begin scaling up your operations, you should make it a priority to conduct tests using a variety of media in order to identify the approach that will provide the most satisfactory results for your expanding requirements.
-It’s possible that various crops will do well in a variety of different environments, circumstances, and media arrangements.
+Various crops may do well in a variety of different environments, circumstances, and media arrangements.

 Almost any material that fits the criteria that we have discussed above can be used as a growing medium, including the absence of one altogether (aeroponics).
 There are however a number of mediums that have become commonly used in hydroponic systems.